 Conclusion: suppose cost curves of input and output are concave.
-Then

-- if industry is weight-losing, then the optimal location for the firm is at the mine. - if industry is weight-gaining, then the optimal location for the firm is at the market.
+- If industry is weight-losing, then the optimal location for the firm is at the mine. - If industry is weight-gaining, then the optimal location for the firm is at the market.